Help make Main Street safer for people walking, biking, driving, and taking transit.

 Springfield’s Main Street is consistently ranked as one of the most unsafe city streets in Oregon based on the severity and frequency of traffic crashes.

-The City of Springfield and the Oregon Department of Transportation are launching the Main Street Safety Project to address these safety problems.
+The City of Springfield and the Oregon Department of Transportation are launching the Main Street Safety Project to address this safety problem.
 Over the next two years, we will engage our Springfield community and do detailed analysis to identify thoughtful and effective safety solutions.

 Our goal is to create a coordinated plan that identifies the types of safety improvements that work best for all Main Street users.
+Community engagement is vital to inform the selection of infrastructure solutions that help ensure safe, accessible transportation for everyone, whether by foot, bike, mobility device, bus, or car.
 We need you to be involved so we can select the best solutions that will make Main Street safer for everyone!

 Why are we doing this?